lazarusA/JuliaDocs/docs/base/base.md

 ::: tip Note

 The `:consistent`-cy assertion is made world-age wise.
-More formally, write $fᵢ$ for the evaluation of $f$ in world-age $i$, then we require:
+More formally, write $fᵢ$ for the evaluation of $f$ in world-age $i$, then this setting requires:

 $$∀ i, x, y: x ≡ y → fᵢ(x) ≡ fᵢ(y)$$